Skip to content

 8085 Microprocessor Timing Operations

 8085 Microprocessor Timing Operations – The program is a set of instructions written in a sequence and performs predefined tasks whenever executed.
 The 8085 microprocessor is designed to execute 74 different instruction types.
 To execute an instruction, the microprocessor needs to perform various operations related to memory and/or input/output devices.
-These predefined Timing operations are further divided into T-states.
+These predefined operations are known as Timing Operations and are further divided into T-states.

-Instruction cycle is defined as the time required to complete the execution of an instruction.
+Instruction Cycle – The instruction cycle is defined as the time required to complete the execution of an instruction.
 The 8085 microprocessor instruction cycle may include one to six operations to complete the execution of one instruction.

 There are nine different types of machine cycles in the 8085 microprocessor.
 The status signals S1, S0, and IO/M are generated at the start of any machine cycle and remain valid for the whole duration of the machine cycle.
 All the operation and their associated status signals are listed in the table below.